-Associate in Applied Science
+Associates in Applied Science

-Through a balance of classroom instruction and clinical experience a student will acquire applied skills in the field of Surgical Technology.
-The program goals are as follows: Lackawanna College's Surgical Technology Program's primary mission is to prepare competent, entry-level surgical technologists using the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+Through a balance of classroom instruction and clinical experience, the student will acquire applied skills in the field of surgical technology.
+The program mission as follows:

+Lackawanna College's primary mission is to prepare competent, entry-level surgical technologists using the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 Upon completion of the program, graduates will be able to:

-- Take the National Certification Examination administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) - Provide quality patient care in a professional, caring and ethical manner. - Strictly abide by the principles of asepsis. - Apply appropriate Surgical Technology protocols and procedures in various situations within the surgical environment. - Incorporate technical skills and knowledge to prepare surgical instrumentation and equipment for the delivery of complicated surgical procedures. - Integrate knowledge from classroom learning to discuss and demonstrate the scope of practice and role of the surgical technologist while practicing as a member of the surgical team.

-- Communicate clearly in the operating room environment to improve the overall outcome of the patient's surgical experience. - Demonstrate aptitude and commitment to learning through professional development which provides the community with caring, highly-skilled professionals in the field of surgical technology.
+- Sit for the National Certification Examination administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) - Provide quality patient care in a professional, caring and ethical manner - Strictly abide by the principles of asepsis - Apply appropriate surgical technology protocols and procedures in various situations within the surgical environment - Incorporate technical skills and knowledge to prepare surgical instrumentation and equipment for the delivery of complicated surgical procedures - Integrate knowledge from classroom learning and demonstrate the scope of practice and role of surgical technologist while practicing as a member of the surgical team - Communicate clearly in the operating room environment to improve the overall outcome of the patients surgical experience - Demonstrate aptitude and commitment to learning through professional development which provides the community with caring, highly-skilled professionals in the field of surgical technology